Finite-Particle Rates for Regularized Stein Variational Gradient Descent: Convergence of Finite-Particle R-SVGF

 \subsection{Convergence of regularized Fisher information}

 The convergence of the continuous-time finite particle system depends on the interaction between the kernel function $k$ and the potential function $V$.
-As in \citet[Theorem 1]{balasubramanian2024improved}, the (regularized) gradient flow structure of the dynamics leads to the Kullback-Leibler ($\KL$) distance between the \emph{joint density} $p^N(\cdot)$ of the particle locations and the $N$-fold target $\pi^{\otimes N}$ behaving as an \emph{approximate Lyapunov function} with a dominant decreasing component in time, characterized in terms of the regularized Fisher information $I_{\nu,\text{Stein}}$.
+As in \cite[Theorem 1]{balasubramanian2024improved}, the (regularized) gradient flow structure of the dynamics leads to the Kullback-Leibler ($\KL$) distance between the \emph{joint density} $p^N(\cdot)$ of the particle locations and the $N$-fold target $\pi^{\otimes N}$ behaving as an \emph{approximate Lyapunov function} with a dominant decreasing component in time, characterized in terms of the regularized Fisher information $I_{\nu,\text{Stein}}$.
 However, the dependence of the driving vector field of any particle on its own location, which is negligible in the population limit, does exert a non-trivial effect on the finite particle dynamics.
 This is captured through the \emph{self-interaction coefficient} $C^*$ described as follows.
-For $\underline{x}=(x^1,\ldots,x^N)\in\mathbb{R}^{dN}$, let
+For $\underline{x}=(x^1,\ldots,x^N)\in\mathbb{R}^{dN}$, let $K =\big(k(x^i,x^j)\big)_{i,j\in[N]}\in\mathbb{R}^{N\times N},$ and $K_\nu \coloneqq \Big(\tfrac{1-\nu}{N}K+\nu I_N\Big)^{-1},$ and define (with $\nabla_1,\nabla_2$ and $\Delta_2$ denoting derivatives with respect to the first/second argument) { } Unlike in the usual SVGD framework~\cite{balasubramanian2024improved}, this functional takes a significantly more complex form in the regularized set-up, as described below.
+The first line approaches the ``SVGD-type'' self-interaction term when $\nu \rightarrow 1$, while the remaining lines are \emph{purely regularization-induced higher-order interactions} that originate from differentiating and coupling the resolvent preconditioner with the Stein drift.
+When $\nu=1$, the higher-order interactions disappear recovering the $C^*$ from~\cite{balasubramanian2024improved}.
+We also remark that the presence of these higher-order interaction terms make our proofs significantly more involved compared to the usual SVGD case in ~\cite{balasubramanian2024improved}, and we will highlight the differences in the rest of the draft.